rustedpy/result/README.rst

 What's the alternative?

-- Well defined return type and function API contract -- clear and upfront what the code does and what you should except back
+- (In combination with type annotations) Well defined return type and function API contract -- clear and upfront what the code does and what you should except back
 - Facilitate and encourage caller to handle errors explicitly
-- No error can propagate up multiple levels -- each caller is encouraged to explicitly handle any possible errors instead of leaving it up to some function higher in the stack trace to deal with them when they maybe shouldn't have to or might cause them to understand lower level details than they should (leak implementation details and violate of separation of concerns)
+- No error can implicitly or inadvertently propagate up multiple levels -- each caller is encouraged to explicitly handle errors instead of leaving it up to some function higher in the stack trace to deal with them
-- No need to guess all the possible exception you might encounter and need to handle
+  - The propagation of exceptions is often a leak of implementation details and a violation of separation of concerns

 API